 Another summer top was the spaghetti strap top.
 The thickness of the straps varied year to year.
 Naturally, women had to wear a strapless bra or merry window underneath.

 The 1950s version of a men’s Hawaiian shirt is the women’s Tea Timer shirt.
-It is traditionally made of silk, sleeveless or cap-sleeved with a Mandarin collar.
-They come in Hawaiian or tropical themed prints with 5 wooden or coconut buttons, side slits, and pockets on the front.
+It was traditionally made of silk, and sleeveless or cap-sleeved with a Mandarin collar.
+They came in Hawaiian or tropical themed prints with 5 wooden or coconut buttons, side slits, and pockets on the front.
 They could be worn buttoned up as a shirt, or open as a casual overshirt.
-They were usually worn with Capri pants or skirt as a summer outfit.
-You can still find some great vintage Tea Timer shirts on etsy.com
+They were usually worn with Capri pants or a skirt as a summer outfit.
+You can still find some great vintage Tea Timer shirts on Etsy.

 1950s Knit Tops

 Tailored blouses were not the only common style of top.
 The short sleeve snug fitting pullover knit top was a cousin of the sweater.
-New materials reduced the bulk of previous generations of sweaters as well as made them shrink proof.
-Thin knit tops could have a traditional tailored point or peter pan collars but were more often seen in high crew necks, roll necks, shawl collars and boat necks.
-Sometimes the V neck versions with point or shawl collars were called polo shirts.
+New materials reduced the bulk of previous generations of sweaters, as well as making them shrink proof.
+Thin knit tops could have a traditional tailored point or Peter Pan collars, but were more often seen in high crew necks, roll necks, shawl collars, and boat necks.
+Sometimes, the V-neck versions with point or shawl collars were called polo shirts.